-- Do not enact cap-and-trade legislation or a carbon tax in order to reduce greenhouse gas emissions. - Do not enact further mandates, subsidies, or incentives for alternative energy technologies or for "green jobs" programs.

-- Do not close more federal areas for energy production. - Do not place regulatory obstacles in the way of building energy infrastructure, including transmission lines, pipelines, coal-fired power plants, nuclear plants, and windmills. - Revoke the federal government's authority to regulate greenhouse gases. - Reject any new international agreement to succeed the Kyoto Protocol that would require mandatory emissions reductions by the United States. - Repeal existing mandates, subsidies, and incentives for all types of energy production, efficiency, and conservation. - Require the Department of Interior to open federal Outer Continental Shelf areas and the coastal plain of the Arctic National Wildlife Refuge to oil and gas exploration and production. - Replace the current depreciation schedules for investments in new capital stock and equipment with immediate expensing.
+- Do not enact cap-and-trade legislation or a carbon tax in order to reduce greenhouse gas emissions. - Do not enact further mandates, subsidies, or incentives for alternative energy technologies or for "green jobs" programs. - Do not withdraw more federal areas from energy production. - Do not place regulatory obstacles in the way of building energy infrastructure, including transmission lines, pipelines, coal-fired power plants, nuclear plants, and windmills. - Reject any new international agreement to succeed the Kyoto Protocol that would require mandatory emissions reductions by the United States. - Do repeal existing mandates, subsidies, and incentives for all types of energy production, efficiency, and conservation. - Do require the Department of Interior to open federal Outer Continental Shelf areas and the coastal plain of the Arctic National Wildlife Refuge to oil and gas exploration and production. - Do replace the current depreciation schedules for investments in new capital stock and equipment with immediate expensing.